fury-gl/fury/docs/source/posts/2021/2021-06-28-gsoc-devmessias-4.rst

 the FuryStreamClient Object before the refactoring.

 The code is a mess.
-To see why this code is not good according to SOLID principles let’s just list all the responsibilities of FuryStreamClient
+To see why this code is not good according to SOLID principles let’s just list all the responsibilities of FuryStreamClient:

 -  Creates a RawArray or SharedMemory to store the n-buffers
 -  Creates a RawArray or SharedMemory to store the information about